-1. QCEW collected by the U.S. Bureau of Labor Statistics, 2021.
+^{1.} QCEW collected by the U.S. Bureau of Labor Statistics, 2021.

 Note: The QCEW collects wage data quarterly.
 All states report employment figures on privately owned home health agencies, including for-profit and non-profit organizations.
+AL, AR, IL, IA, MN, MO, NC, OH and VA submit wage data for their government-owned facilities, which are included in this analysis.
 The QWEC does not include wage data for HHA contractors, but the multiplier is intended to account for such wages.